-It has taken me a long time to break through my denial, but I have finally admitted my addiction to stains.
+I have finally broken through my denial and admitted my addiction to stains.
 As with any addict, I rationalized my behavior, tossing it off as normal even as I envied others capable of keeping their clothing stain free until ready for the rag bin.

 It started innocently enough as most addictions do; A drop of salsa on a well-worn t-shirt at home, evolving into globs of guacamole on a full-priced Talbot’s blouse at a party.
-At my lowest point, I was dribbling grape juice down the front of my choir robe on communion Sunday.
+At my lowest point, I dribbled grape juice down the front of my choir robe on communion Sunday.

 Every addict needs an enabler and Patrick stepped into this role with aplomb.
 He sharpened his stain removal skills, allowing me to hide my character flaw behind the façade of a woman who was confident she could handle food and quality clothing without any adverse consequences.

 Hidden behind a pocket square or sequestered in a cigar box, Patrick carried a weapon that gave him a fighting chance to erase a stain while fresh: a Tide Stick.